Creamy vodka sauce with shrimp is an easy and flavorful dish done in just 30 minutes! Serve it as a pasta dish, over vegetables, or on its own.

 I love this over a short pasta like rigatoni or penne pasta.

-🥣Storage & Reheating
+Storage & Reheating

 Leftover sauce can be stored in an airtight container for 3-4 days in the refrigerator.

-You can freeze the leftover sauce in a freezer safe container for 3-4 months.
+You can freeze the leftover sauce in a freezer-safe container for 3-4 months.
 To defrost, place in the refrigerator overnight.

-More Pasta Recipes
+More Cozy Pasta Recipes to Try

 Did you make this recipe?
-Leave a ⭐️⭐️⭐️⭐️⭐️ rating and comment below.
-Share it on Instagram, Facebook and Pinterest!
+Leave a ⭐️⭐️⭐️⭐️⭐️ rating and a comment below-I'd love to hear how it turned out!
+THANK YOU!

 Shrimp with Vodka Sauce